Jacob Zuma: Contempt of court

-By then, the commission had laid criminal charges against Zuma for an earlier breach of summons in terms of the Commissions Act.
-In March, it approached the Constitutional Court directly and asked it to sentence Zuma to two years' imprisonment for contempt of court.
+In early December, the commission issued summonses for Zuma to appear before it in the weeks of 18 January and 15 February 2021 and applied to the Constitutional Court for an order compelling Zuma to comply with the summonses, which was granted on 28 January.
+When Zuma did not comply with the February summons, in open defiance of the court order, the commission approached the Constitutional Court and asked it to sentence Zuma to two years' imprisonment for contempt of court.
 Zuma refused to participate in the contempt proceedings, although he complained of bias, and on 29 June 2021 he was sentenced to 15 months' imprisonment.